 Policy: Fitness for work

 - The University is committed to providing a safe and healthy place of work for its staff and others in the workplace.
 This commitment extends to the University’s obligation as an employer under the Workplace Health and Safety Act 2011 (Cth).
-A primary responsibility of the University is to facilitate effective management of employee fitness for work risk.
+A primary responsibility of the University is to facilitate effective management of risk relating to employee fitness for work.

 - The University has a responsibility for the provision of a safe, healthy, and productive workplace.
 Each individual has a responsibility to maintain their personal ‘fitness for work’.
-University staff are required to attend work in a physical and mental condition that enables them to perform their work duties in a safe, efficient and productive manner.
+University staff are required to attend work in a physical and psychological condition that enables them to perform their work duties in a safe, efficient and productive manner.
+For people living with disability, safe and competent performance may be achieved with the provision of reasonable adjustments as prescribed under the relevant Disability Discrimination Legislation, the ANU Disability Policy, the Management of Non Work Related Illness and Injury procedure and the Return to Work procedure.

 - The University is committed to the following preventative measures to reduce the risk of work related injury and illness:

-- perform health assessments where risk assessments have been deemed necessary;
+- perform health assessments where a risk assessment has identified them as necessary;

 - facilitate access to health and fitness programs;